 Aggravating factors increase the seriousness of the offence or the offender's culpability.
 Mitigating factors reduce the seriousness of the offence or the offender’s culpability.

 The law allows courts to reduce a sentence if a person pleads guilty.
-If the court gives a discount for a plea of guilty, the judge or magistrate must state what the sentence would have been without the guilty plea.
+If the court gives a discount for a guilty plea, the judge or magistrate must state what the sentence would have been without the guilty plea.

 The information on this page (except all logos and any third-party content linked to from this page) is licensed under a Creative Commons Attribution 4.0 International License.